devmonster423/college-lms-react-node/readme.md

    * Integrate ESlint with Prettier.
      * `"prettier.eslintIntegration": true`

 If you run into any problem while setting up or in the function of the app, open the issue in this repository.
-I will try to get back to isssue ASAP.
+I will try to get back to issue ASAP.